 Overview of an Effective EPK strategy

 Detailing an effective EPK strategy is a book, not an article, but the essential and critical elements are these:

 - Electronic elements that make the purpose emotionally explicit.
 These can be almost anything, but they need to be specifically something.
 When you think about developing your EPK, what do you want the recipient to know, to understand and to feel?
 What's the connection between journalist and band?
 How can you strengthen that connection?
-Here's an example of a single press kit element (and then an album cover) from many years ago, the Rolling Stones famous tongue-and-lips image.
+An example of a successful single press kit element (and then an album cover) from many years ago, is the Rolling Stones famous tongue-and-lips image.
 When young designer John Pasche came up with the idea in 1970, he developed it from two simple, but brilliant associations.
 The lips, of course, were designed explicitly to evoke the viewers' thoughts about Jagger's lips, as well as to evoke sexual associations with the band's music.
 The second insight Pasche had was that young persons in increasing numbers were feeling anti-establishment and ready to rebel, so he ensured that the lips and logo image was provocative and countercultural.
-If the aggressive sexuality was a little off-putting to an older generation?
+If aggressive sexuality was a little off-putting to an older generation?
 Well, that was the point.
-The effective result was "We're all in this together"—in favor of a vivid, sexy existence driven by the Stones' music and "We're united against them."
+The effective result was "We're all in this together" — in favor of a vivid, sexy existence driven by the Stones' music and "We're united against them."

 Now it's your turn.
 Above are the bare bones of an EPK strategy.
 The beauty is that you can produce an EPK for virtually nothing (or you can spend a lot of money, as you choose).
 These essential elements cost nothing.
 All they need to come to life in your band's EPK is your imagination.